RTC

 This only displayed the database contents as todo rows in a table on the screen.

 For the web presentation, I used the already familiar tailwind CSS technology.
+See Cheatsheet for golang advanced for more information.

 Finally, web screens were created to add or remove a todo line, or to change todo details.